top of page

 • Replace fear-based yeses with criteria-based yeses (fit, pay, timeline, respect).

-Final thought
+Final Thought

+Working hard can build a life.
 But when overwork becomes the price of feeling safe, you are no longer choosing it.
 You are maintaining a system that quietly consumes you.

 The most radical move is not adding more clients.
-It is defining what “enough” looks like, protecting your health, and building work that does not require you to burn yourself to prove your worth.
+It is defining what “enough” looks like, protecting your health, and building work that does not require you to burn yourself out to prove your worth.

 Comments